dhinojosa/simple-mvn-project/README.md

 ## A Maven Project used for Jenkins Training.

 This is a simple project used to test Jenkins.
-OK?